osmanyildirim/LetheTableView/README.md

 pod 'LetheTableView'
 ```

-## Author

-yildirimosman@outlook.com, YILDIRIM
+In any file you'd like to use LetheStretchyHeader in, don't forget to
+import the framework with `import LetheTableView`.

+### Manually
+Download and drop `LetheTableView.swift, LetheHeaderView.swift, LetheTableViewProtocol.swift,` in your project.

 ## License

 LetheTableView is available under the MIT license.
-See the LICENSE file for more info.
+See the ``LICENSE` file for more info.